zdravkov/kendo-docs/api/web/notification.md

 ### templates.template `String` *(default: "")*

-Defines a Kendo UI template to be used with the corresponding notification type. **Either `templates.template` or `templates.templateId` must be set.**
+Defines a Kendo UI template to be used with the corresponding notification type.

 See the [example above](#configuration-templates).